Monitor Water Quality After Disasters

 It is crucial to conduct water quality testing following a disaster in order to protect public health, and to prevent the spread of waterborne diseases and the transmission of fecal pathogens.

-Aquagenx® CBT Kits and field kits lets anyone test water for contamination in disaster response on-the-spot is disaster and emergency areas without resources and infrastructure.
+Aquagenx CBT EC+TC Kits and GEL EC CFU Kits let anyone test water for contamination in disaster response in disaster and emergency areas without resources and infrastructure.

-CBT Kits are designed for on-site testing in the field in low resource areas.
-They are compact and extremely light weight.
+Aquagenx test kits are designed for on-site testing in the field in low resource areas.
+They are compact and extremely lightweight.

-Anyone can use the CBT Kit with little training.
+Anyone can use Aquagenx test kits with little training.
 It enables ambient temperature incubation at 25° C and above and works at variable temperatures.
-Color-change test results are easy to interpret.
+Color-change test results are easy to identify.

-No labs, electricity, cold chain or expensive, complex equipment are required.
+No labs, electricity, cold chain, expensive, complex equipment or highly trained analysts are required.